Linear and Rotating Machines 2024 @ AMRC

 WaveDrives ultra-efficient SILA linear actuation technology with an integrated non-contact magnetic transmission has been developed for humanoid robots, co-bots, exoskeletons, bionic-prosthetics and other devices that need to cooperate safely with humans.
 SILA overcomes key limitations of conventional electromechanical actuation to provide compliant and reliable movement control across the broad dynamic range needed in the unpredictable and challenging environment of the human kinesphere.
 The unique benefits, challenges and scalability of SILA magnetic gearing will be explored in this presentation

-Rupert Cruise of Magway
+by Rupert Cruise of Magway Limited

-" Linear Generators for use in Wave Energy Converters
+Linear Generators for Use in Wave Energy Converters

 by Nick Baker of Newcastle University

 Offshore wind is now well established with GW of installed capacity.
 Wave energy is an alternative form of marine energy which also has the potential to contribute to sustainable electricity generation.
 This comparatively immature technology operates at linear speeds at least an order of magnitude lower than that found in other sectors, posing unique challenges to the electrical power train.
-Nick Baker is a professor in Emerging Electrical Machines at Newcastle University with a specialism in developing low speed linear reciprocating electrical machines.
-In this talk, he will introduce the electrical challenges in the area of linear power take off in marine renewable energy and discuss some recent progress in linear machines developed in academia and industry.

 Introduction to the AMRC

-by Lloyd Tinkler of AMRC
+by Lloyd Tinkler of Advanced Manufacturing Research Centre (AMRC)

 Factory 2050, and brief overview of electrical machines research at the AMRC

-Magnetic properties and applications of Non-Oriented-Grain (NO) FeSi alloys: trends and perspectives
+Magnetic Properties and Applications of Non-Oriented-Grain (NO) FeSi Alloys: Trends and Perspectives

 Patented by Robert Hadfield at the beginning of the XX century, since from their introduction as the first commercial alloys used in electrotechnics, NO FeSi steels, thanks to their low-cost composition and basic production processes, dominate the global market of soft magnetic materials.
 NO FeSi acted as a test bench to recognize relationships between, composition, structure, and magnetic performance.
 Their structural, mechanical, and magnetic properties have been so far matter of investigation, providing knowledge on the role played by e.g. grains size and boundary, cube crystallographic orientation, electrical resistivity, thickness, and mechanical stresses on magnetization processes and soft magnetic features in the low to medium frequency range.
 Actually, while thinner laminations are available for applications at higher frequencies and green guidelines pursue recycling and renewable resources, improvement and simplification of NO magnetic steels production processes remain a key issue to meet sustainable transformation and use of electrical energy.